Nervosys/Botnix/docs/README.md

 ## Documentation conventions

-In an effort to keep the Nixpkgs manual in a consistent style, please follow the conventions below, unless they prevent you from properly documenting something.
+In an effort to keep the Botpkgs manual in a consistent style, please follow the conventions below, unless they prevent you from properly documenting something.
 In that case, please open an issue about the particular documentation convention and tag it with a "needs: documentation" label.
 When needed, each convention explain why it exists, so you can make a decision whether to follow it or not based on your particular case.
 Note that these conventions are about the **structure** of the manual (and its source files), not about the content that goes in it.